 How do I use Clipper on the cable cars?

 Simply hand your Clipper card to the conductor.
-The conductor will have a hand-held card reader that will check your card for a valid monthly pass.
-If your card does not have a valid pass, the hand-held card reader will deduct the appropriate fare from your card's cash balance.
+The conductor will use a handheld card reader to confirm that your card has a valid pass or Passport or, if it doesn't, to deduct the appropriate fare from your card's cash value balance.